Feel the thrill of the Himalayas with team of highly experienced trekking professionals.

 Ruby Valley Trekking

-• Duration of Trip: 7 Days
+Duration 7 Days (Kathmandu to Kathmandu)

 Ruby valley trekking is trek falling between Manaslu Conservation Area and Langtang National Park.
 Along with the wide varieties of striking panorama of magnificent Himalayan view of Ganesh Himal I (7429m.), II (7118m.), III(7110m.), IV(7052m.), V(6986m.), VII(6350m.); Manaslu (8163m.), Lamjung Himal (6800m.), Langtang Lirung (7300m.) and other several peaks, you will also see twin cascades Ganga and Jamuna which adds delight to your spirit.